 Philippe Bugnon, Achim Tresch, Frank Brand, Thorsten Buch

+MGI

 Introduction

 The analysis of gene-modified rodents constitutes one pillar of modern biomedical research.
-According to MGI there exist around XX different gene-modified strains, excluding so far unpublished strains and those established in industry.
+According to there exist around XX different gene-modified strains, excluding so far unpublished strains and those established in industry.
 The total number of rodents bred in Switzerland per year is XXXX, in the EU it is YYY.
 Today not only single mutants are bred and analyzed: rather combinations of multiple alleles of different genes have become mainstay in research.
 Obtaining these complex genotypes and breeding of these animals for obtaining the required number of animals for a designed experiment is based on Mendel´s laws of inheritance, thus segregation and independent assortment (assuming the genetic loci are found on separate chromosomes).
 In daily laboratory life a new breeding is planned with help of the Punnet square.
 The possible allele combinations possibly found in a haploid germ cell, be it sperm or oocyte, are written at two orthogonal sides of the Punnet square, with the sperms at the top and the oocytes at the side.
 The different sperm cells and oocytes defined by their alleles are combined in the center of the square to form the possible allele combinations of the next generations.
 Further, the Punnet square allows the determination of the frequency of appearance for each new diploid genotype of the next generation.
-But uUnfortunately, as every biomedical researcher using gene-modified rodents can attest to, knowing the frequency of the expected genotypes does not correlate directly to the actual breeding outcomes.
+But unfortunately, as every biomedical researcher using gene-modified rodents can attest to, knowing the frequency of the expected genotypes does not correlate directly to the actual breeding outcomes.
 With our usually rather small number of parallel breedings and thus offspring, we operate in the realm of stochastic events.
 Yet, this fact is usually not taken into account when breeding of gene-modified rodents is planned – leading to unnecessary delays in breeding success.
 In practice bad planning of breedings often leads to researchers collecting animals for an experiment over time – leading to a cohort of animals with grossly varying ages, a possible confounder in many experiments.
 We show here, how inclusion of the probability of occurrence of Mendelian genotypes in small breeding cohorts can be incorporated into everyday breeding planning.

 Results